atinyshrimp/App-Design-First-Project/README.md

   - I had correctly imported the fonts, thanks to some YouTube videos, but the software hadn't taken these modifications into account before I had ***cleaned & rebuilt*** the project.
 - Overflow of the pictures within Box elements
   - In the reference design, we can see that the leaves of the plants are expanding outside of the box, so I knew that I had to use the ***Box*** layout container
-  - Unfortunately, the ***LazyVerticalGrid*** I used was inside another component, so the because were getting cut off by its bounds.
+  - Unfortunately, the ***LazyVerticalGrid*** I used was inside another component, so the leaves were getting cut off by its bounds.
-  - Using an ***offset*** modifier on the different pictures turned out to resolve this issue.
+  - Using an ***offset*** modifier on the different pictures turned out to solve this issue.
 - Navigating to other pages with *NavHost*
   - Turned out to be a careless mistake, I had done everything correctly, but the app kept navigating to the other screen because I hadn't made the corresponding buttons ***clickable***.